-Domesticity: University of Applied Sciences, College of Engineering and Architecture, Fribourg
+Transformation / Smart Building: University of Applied Sciences of Western Switzerland, School of Engineering and Architecture, Fribourg

 Theory seminars are concentrated into three weeks of each semester and take place in each of the three locations alternately.
 This concept allows the course to cover a broad range of ground, and provides choices.
 Theory teaching and design work are carried out in German, French and English.